Candidate Experience Statistics You Must Know in 2026

 Final thoughts on these candidate experience statistics

-Your candidates want more than just a job offer—they seek a seamless, respectful, and engaging recruitment process.
+Your candidates want more than just a job offer — they seek a seamless, respectful, and engaging recruitment process.
 Use these candidate experience statistics to motivate and inspire improvements to your recruitment process, but don’t overlook feedback from your job seekers and employees.
 Measuring your candidate experience is the best way to find specific areas for improvement so you can build a stronger recruitment process.
-A unique candidate experience can help you stand out from your competitors and win more top-tier talent for your team.
+A unique candidate experience can help you stand out from your competitors and win more skilled talent for your team.

 Want to learn how JobScore can help you elevate your candidate experience?